How Web Applications are Useful in Healthcare Industry?

-Common problem dentists face is that they have cases where dental implants are required, so if the size of implanted teeth is not of right size it scorches the neighbouring teeth of the patient and damages them over a period of time.
-The solution to this problem was to use CAD software for designing the required dental implant and send it to manufacturer laboratory.
+Common problem dentists face is that they have cases where dental implants are required, so if the size of implanted teeth is not of the right size it scorches the neighboring teeth of the patient and damages them over a period of time.
+The solution to this problem was to use CAD software for designing the required dental implant and send it to manufacturer's laboratory.
 Exocad and 3Shape are two software of this kind which is not too popular at the moment as they have a hefty price tag.

 3. Remote consultation with Doctors

 Access to quality healthcare and doctors has always been a concern in developing countries and remote areas.
-To resolve this, remote consultation’s approach was adopted that brought the healthcare industry to the shores of mobile and web application development company.
+To resolve this, remote consultation’s approach was adopted that brought the healthcare industry to the shores of mobile and web application development companies.
 Practo is one such example and now doctors are even consulting patients through video calling apps.